getazureready/sappwrpltintpvt/Lab 1/Lab 1 - Streamlining SAP Product Updates with Power Apps and OData.md

     update to the Price and click on the Tick mark.
 When clicked, we get an error message,

     > TODO: Fix the “OnSelect” formula to invoke a flow.
-This is because, we have not defined UpdateButton yet.
+This is because we have not defined UpdateButton yet.

     <img src="./media/image47.png" style="width:6.26806in;height:3.52292in"
 alt="A screenshot of a computer Description automatically generated" />

-13. From top right corner close the app.
+13. From the top right corner close the app.

     <img src="./media/image48.png" style="width:6.26806in;height:3.66181in"
 alt="A screenshot of a computer Description automatically generated" />